sarahshashmi/rps_game/README.md

 - `POST` : `\play/<move>`: Both the players can make their moves until max round is reached
 - `GET`  : `\get_high_scores`: Games won per player can be shown by accessing this route

-API documentation can be found <here>
+API documentation can be found here [here](https://documenter.getpostman.com/view/19594912/VUqmuJPz)

 ## Installation